Questions you may have if visiting for the first time...

 Children and families of all sorts are welcome and cherished at Enfield Congregational Church, UCC.
 Staffed childcare is available for children 3 and under.
 For the older children, we offer Church School during the worship service.
 For details about our offerings for children and youth, visit the Christian Education page of our website.

-If you’ve been to other Congregational or Protestant churches, our services should feel familiar.
+If you’ve been to other Protestant churches, our services should feel familiar.

 If this is all new to you: